VarunKurri/Cellular-Traffic-Prediction-using-LSTM/README.md

 ## How to run the code

+1. All the files related to this project can be found under "LSTM_Code" directory.
-1. Open the Python file called "lstm-code.py" using PyCharm or Spyder.
+2. Open the Python file called "lstm-code.py" using PyCharm or Spyder.
-2. Required modules for the above code are:
+3. Required modules for the above code are:
     * Keras
     * Tensorflow
     * NumPy